Tamilnad Mercantile Bank: Technology initiatives

 Tamilnad Mercantile Bank was the first private sector bank in India to introduce computerisation for branch-level operations.
 The bank adopted modernization as early in the year 1983.
 Today all 509 branches of the bank are networked using Infosys's "FINACLE" Software and have achieved 100% connectivity.

 RTGS/NEFT facilities in ebanking have been successfully implemented.
 The bank has also entered into an agreement with BillDesk (India ideas.com), CCAvenue (Avenues India), SBI ePay, Atom Technologies and PayU India for providing payment gateway services to the internet banking customers.
 It was the first old bank to have introduced mobile banking and providing POS machines to their Customers.

 Tie-up arrangement made with Western Union Money Transfer, UAE Exchange & Financial Services...etc. for remittances from abroad to India to facilitate quick receipt of remittances by the beneficiaries.
 The bank has tie-up agreement with ICICI Prudential Mutual Fund, UTI Mutual Fund, Reliance Mutual Fund, Franklin Templeton Mutual Fund, Birla Sun Life Mutual Fund, Sundaram Mutual Fund and HDFC Mutual Fund for selling their Mutual Fund Products.
 The bank became a Depository participant through NSDL to make available Demat facilities.
 TMB was the first bank in south India to offer ASBA facilities.
 It also offers off-line and online share-trading through Religare Securities.
 TMB entered the commodity futures market by becoming a clearing bank for NCDEX and MCX.
 It was one of the first banks in the banking industry to have online deposit opening through the TMB e-connect facility.

 TMB has introduced "Choose Your Account Number" facility for anywhere banking account holders and introduced Missed Call Banking to check Account Balance, BSNL bill payment through branches and RuPay Debit Card.

 Foreign exchange

 The bank achieved a turnover of ₹15,726 crores in foreign exchange for the year ended March 2019.
 In terms of forex turnover, TMB ranks first among the Tamil Nadu-based private sector banks.
 With a view to provide enhanced facilities to the bank's customers, the bank shifted its foreign exchange department from Tuticorin to Chennai, and created an integrated Treasury and Foreign Exchange Operations Department with adequate infrastructure to handle trading in Government Securities, Bonds, Shares, foreign exchange and derivatives.
 TMB is a member of the Society for Worldwide Interbank Financial Telecommunication (SWIFT).

-Branch sharing tie up
+Operations

 TMB has tie-up arrangements with IDBI Bank (136 locations), and HDFC Bank (531 locations).

+The bank operates a nationwide network of 594 fully computerized and interconnected branches.

+As of March 2026, the bank maintained a total workforce of 4,799 employees.